InsertX2k/private-projects/README.md

 Password for every archive is : **insertx2kisthebest** and some archives are protected by another password that is **insertisthebest**
 # Warning :
 **Almost every malware mentioned here is COMPLETELY dangerous for your host PC, so you should NEVER attempt to run any of malware listed in this repository in your host computer, I am not reponsable for any damages you cause to your host PC by accidentally running such malware there.**<br/>
-**I strongly recommend you to not to try to use this malware to fit your personal needs (By all means) because malware mentioned herein are only used for educational propuse.**
+**I strongly recommend you to not to try to use this malware to fit your personal needs (By all means) because malware mentioned herein are only used for educational purpose.**
 # Can I contribute ?
 **Sure, You can**, why not?, You should contact me as fast as possible either on my GitHub Account or **My Official Twitter Account** so you can contribute!
 # Support?